tpq/balance/README.md

 ![](README-unnamed-chunk-4-1.png)

 Optionally, users can color components (in left figure) or samples (in right figure) based on a user-defined grouping.
 To do this, users must provide a vector of group labels for each component via the `d.group`argument (or for each sample via the `n.group` argument).
-Due due to limitations imposed by the palette, there is a maximum of eight groupings allowed per vector.
+Though, due to limitations imposed by the palette, there is a maximum of eight groupings allowed per vector.

 Here, we color components by a user-defined grouping.